wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.5 =
+* NEW FEATURE - Child store themes now available!
+Upload only a few files to over-ride the latest design.
+This will allow you to keep the most current designs without having to upload a new version everytime one is released.
+* NEW FEATURE - New Quick Start Guide!
+* Bug Fix - PayPal checkout corrected
 = 3.0.4 =
 * NEW FEATURE - Secure store option now available.
 Lock down your store front to a specific user level or multiple user levels.
 This allows you to create a whole sale site or simply require users to register before shopping.
 * Fix - Improved UPS and USPS International shipping rates.